Responsible Conduct of Research - Investigating Complaints Concerning Research Misconduct Procedures

 b) the Complainant referring the matter directly to a person in a supervisory relationship with the person against whom the allegation of misconduct in or in connection with research is made for resolution at the local or departmental level;

-c) making a formal allegation of misconduct in or in connection with research to the Pro Vice-Chancellor (Research).
+c) making a formal allegation of misconduct in or in connection with research to the Vice-Provost (Research).

 2.3 An Adviser in Research Integrity must not have a conflict of interest, should not be involved in investigating or assessing the merits of any allegation of misconduct in or in connection with research, should not make contact with the person who is the subject of a proposed allegation, nor be involved in any subsequent inquiry.